 - Resetting a user password

 - Adding the new user to the default IPA users group

 Combining these three low-level tasks into a higher level task in the form of a custom privilege named, for example, Add User makes it easier for a system administrator to manage roles.
 IdM already contains several default privileges.
 Apart from users and user groups, privileges are also assigned to hosts and host groups, as well as network services.
 This practice permits a fine-grained control of operations by a set of users on a set of hosts using specific network services.

 A role is a list of privileges that users specified for the role possess.

-In effect, permissions grant the ability to perform given low-level tasks (create a user entry, add an entry to a group, etc.), privileges combine one or more of these permissions needed for a higher-level task (such as creating a new user in a given group).
+In effect, permissions grant the ability to perform given low-level tasks (such as creating a user entry and adding an entry to a group), privileges combine one or more of these permissions needed for a higher-level task (such as creating a new user in a given group).
 Roles gather privileges together as needed: for example, a User Administrator role would be able to add, modify, and delete users.